music-suite/music-suite/docs/src/User-Guide.md

 (</>) :: (Semigroup a, HasParts a, HasSubpart p, p ~ Part a) => a -> a -> a
 ```

-In other words `Semigroup` is used for all composition in Music Suite.
+In fact the `<>` operator is used for almost all forms of composition in Music Suite.
+The other operators simply peform some kind of manipulation on their values before or after composing.

 ## Conclusion